 What is the Ultimate Oscillator?

-Ultimate Oscillator (UO) calculation
+Ultimate Oscillator (UO) Formula

 The Ultimate Oscillator (UO) is calculated using three